Peter Lely: Life

 After the English Restoration in 1660, Lely was appointed as Charles II's Principal Painter in Ordinary in 1661, with a stipend of £200 per year, as van Dyck had enjoyed in the previous Stuart reign.

 Lely became a naturalised English subject in 1662.
 The young Robert Hooke came to London to follow an apprenticeship with Lely before being given a place at Westminster School by Richard Busby.
+Lely was knighted in 1680.

 Long-time mistress of Charles II of England, Nell Gwynne as Venus, with her son, Charles Beauclerk, as Cupid.

 Demand was high, and Lely and his large workshop were prolific.

-After Lely painted a sitter's head, Lely's pupils would often complete the portrait in one of a series of numbered poses.
-As a result, Lely is the first English painter who has left "an enormous mass of work", although the quality of studio pieces is variable.
+After Lely painted a sitter's head, his pupils would often complete the portrait in one of a series of numbered poses.
+As a result, he is the first English painter who has left "an enormous mass of work", although the quality of studio pieces is variable.
 As Brian Sewell put it:

 There may well be thousands of these portraits, ranging from rare prime originals of often quite astonishing quality, to crass workshop replicas by assistants drilled to imitate Lely's way with the fashionable face and repeat the stock patterns of the dress, landscapes, flowers, musical instruments and other essential embellishments of portraiture.
 On Lely's death in 1680 his executors employed a dozen such slaves to complete for sale the many unfinished canvases stacked about his studio.
 It is these half-and-half and hardly-at-all Lelys that line the corridors of the indigent aristocracy whose houses are now administered by the National Trust, and no sight is more aesthetically and intellectually numbing, unless it is a corridor of Knellers.

 Among his most famous paintings are a series of 10 portraits of ladies from the Royal court, known as the Windsor Beauties, formerly at Windsor Castle but now at Hampton Court Palace; a similar series for Althorp; a series of 12 of the admirals and captains who fought in the Second Anglo-Dutch War, known as the "Flagmen of Lowestoft", now mostly owned by the National Maritime Museum in Greenwich; and his Susannah and the Elders at Burghley House.

 His most famous non-portrait work is probably Nymphs by a Fountain in Dulwich Picture Gallery.

 Lely played a significant role in introducing the mezzotint to Britain, as he realized its possibilities for publicising his portraits.
 He encouraged Dutch mezzotinters to come to Britain to copy his work, laying the foundations for the English mezzotint tradition.

-Lely lived from about 1651 to 1680 at No. 10-11 Great Piazza, Covent Garden.
+Lely lived from about 1651 to 1680 at No. 10–11 Great Piazza, Covent Garden.
 He was knighted in 1679.
-Lely died soon afterwards at his easel in Covent Garden, while painting a portrait of the Duchess of Somerset.
-Sir Peter was buried at St Paul's Church, Covent Garden.
+Lely died on 30 November 1680 at his easel in Covent Garden, while painting a portrait of the Duchess of Somerset; it is believed he likely died after a stroke.
+Sir Peter was buried at St Paul's Church, Covent Garden on 7 December 1680, and his funerary inscription is now lost.